yairdar/aguide/docs/base-tutorials/a-tasker/c06_deps/README.md

 > Open the working directory in terminal (I suggest you to use `./working_dir`)

 Here's an important thing:
-**Dependencies in Tasker is the easy way to do tasks in parallel.**
+**Dependencies in Taskfile is the easy way to do tasks in parallel.**

 It's convenient in order to speed up tasks.
 At the same time it adds a limitation:
 dependencies shouldn't depend on each other.